GAMP®5: Categories, Guidelines, and Tips

 Category 1 – Software that could impact patient safety and product quality

-This category includes software directly involved in patient treatment, diagnosis, or critical manufacturing processes.
-Failure or malfunction of Category 1 software could have a severe impact on patient safety and product quality.
-Extensive testing and documentation are required.
+This category includes software directly involved in patient treatment, diagnosis, or critical manufacturing process

 Category 2 – Software that could impact product quality

-This software may not directly affect patient safety but can impact product quality.
-For example, software used in manufacturing processes, quality control, or product testing falls into this category.
-Rigorous testing and documentation are necessary.
+This type of configurable software may not directly affect patient safety but can influence product quality.
+Examples include software used in manufacturing, business processes, quality control, or product testing.

 Category 3 – Software that supports but does not impact product quality